Stonewall Inn: Renovation and conversion

 Greenwich Village had become an LGBTQ neighborhood as early as the 1930s.
 The neighborhood's LGBTQ community was originally concentrated around Greenwich Avenue and Washington Square Park, but, by the 1960s, had started to move westward along Christopher Street.
-To cater to the growing LGBTQ community, in 1966, four mafiosos associated with the Genovese crime family paid $3,500 for the Stonewall Inn, turning the restaurant into a gay bar.
+To cater to the growing LGBTQ community, in 1966, four mafiosi associated with the Genovese crime family paid $3,500 for the Stonewall Inn, turning the restaurant into a gay bar.
 The team of owners were led by "Fat Tony" Lauria; he paid $2,000 for the restaurant, and three other mobsters named Zookie Zarfas, Tony the Sniff, and Joey paid $500 each.
 It was one of several gay bars operated by the Genovese syndicate in New York City.
 Matty Ianniello, a Genovese mafioso who controlled various mob-operated bars, collected a portion of the bar's profits.

 The owners believed that a business catering to the LGBTQ community might be profitable; in return, they demanded regular payoffs for protection.
 Stonewall's owners could not obtain a liquor license because state law in the 1960s did not allow bartenders to legally serve LGBTQ people.
 At the time, the New York State Liquor Authority (NYSLA) regarded any LGBTQ person in a bar as engaging in disorderly conduct.
 Frequent raids against gay bars forced most to close, except for those operated by mobsters.
 Furthermore, gay people who were arrested risked losing their jobs, homes, and families.
 By contrast, members of private clubs could bring their own alcoholic beverages under New York state law.
 Accordingly, Lauria and his co-owners acquired a private club's license for Stonewall, as they intended to serve LGBTQ people without obtaining a license from the NYSLA.

 After acquiring the buildings, the owners renovated the exterior, blacked out the windows for privacy, and reinforced the wooden front doors with steel plates in anticipation of police raids.
 The new operators added peepholes and several locks to the front doors, and they removed the columns that flanked the original entrance.
 The operators also placed 2×4 pieces of wood behind the windows so the police could not easily enter through the windows during a raid.
 The interior was painted black because that color was used in other gay bars and it would hide the interior's burn damage.
 The new owners retained the Stonewall Restaurant's old name so they did not have to replace the exterior sign (although the word "restaurant" was officially dropped from the name, that word was not painted over on the sign).
 At the time of the conversion, LGBTQ bars and straight bars had similar facades, though LGBTQ bars tended to have an intentionally rundown appearance so straight patrons would be discouraged from going to these bars.